“Minimizing Your Holding Costs: A Guide to the Top 10 Expenses When Selling Property in Covington and Newport KY in 2023″

 Property Taxes

 Another significant holding cost for homeowners is property taxes.
 Property taxes are assessed by the local government and are based on the assessed value of your property.
 If you’re selling your property, you’ll still be responsible for paying property taxes until the sale is complete.
-You may also be eligible for some tax relief if you are of an advanced age so reach out to your local state and city and ask, you may be surprised at how helpful they are.
-PROPERTY TAXES can be confusing, that’s why we offer you more information.
+You may also be eligible for some tax relief if you are of advanced age, so reach out to your local state and city and ask; you may be surprised at how helpful they are.
+PROPERTY TAXES can be confusing, so we offer you more information.

 Man standing under an umbrella labeled "insurance", while in the rain which references him being protected.